 By deciding on this general framework ahead of time, you know what you should be creating as and after you read each section.
 Again, you are not creating finalized materials at this point, but instead, you are putting together your lists of questions, writing prompts, and drafting materials for later use.
 Use the ideas in these blog posts to help you plan out a variety of lessons.

 When you get to the end of the book, what are the things you want to do post-reading?
 A test?
 An essay?
 Are there overarching discussions that it is important to have now that the students have read the entire book?
 Do you have a class or an individual project you want students to complete?
 Draft these materials as well.

-Finally, go back over what you have created so far and decide if there is anything missing.
+Finally, go back over what you have created so far and decide if anything is missing.
 Think about things you want to focus on in the later stages of the novel—did you lay any needed groundwork earlier in the unit?
-Are there any ongoing activities or assignments that you want students to complete over the course of the novel?
+Are there any ongoing activities or assignments that you want students to complete throughout the novel?
 Are there any intertextual activities you want to use as you teach (a poem, a short story with a similar theme, etc.)?
 Draft these items.

 Finalize Your Unit

 Now go back and put everything together.
-Create a draft unit plan — what you want doing each day of the unit (and be ready for this to change as you actually run your unit).
-Finalize—both in choice and format—materials you are going to use over the course of the unit, whether they be your own or ones that you have acquired from other sources.
+Create a draft unit plan — what you want to do each day of the unit (and be ready for this to change as you run your unit).
+Finalize — both in choice and format — the materials you are going to use throughout the unit, whether they be your own or ones that you have acquired from other sources.
 Pull together any background materials you want to use.
-Decide if there are any gaps that need filling or activities that need removing from your initial plans.
+Decide if any gaps need filling or activities that need removing from your initial plans.
 Create and delete as needed.